jacmie/libap/dox/README.md

 # the "." points to current directory
 cmake --install .
 ```
-On Unix systems administrator privilages may be needed.
-Then run the command, or similar appropriate for the operating system to enable the administrator privilages:
+On Unix systems administrator privileges may be needed.
+Then run the command, or similar appropriate for the operating system to enable the administrator privileges:
 ```
 # from the build directory,
 # the "." points to current directory